diyjac/SDC-P5/README.md

 ### 4.3 Road Surface Point Cloud Generation and Tesselation

 Currently we are modeling the surface of the road as a flat plane, which in general works, but does not fully explain the 3D reconstucted scene.
-A more robust solution would create point clouds using the deformaties that are projected back into the 'birds-eye' view by the warp function.
+A more robust solution would create point clouds using the deformalities that are projected back into the 'birds-eye' view by the warp function.
 The non-uniformity in the images points to a way to extract the 3D point cloud from the model and re-project them back into a 3D space.
-If this hypothesis works, then the 3D point clouds created by the projection anomalies can be tesselated into a surface that truely represents the road surface including its surface gradients.
+If this hypothesis works, then the 3D point clouds created by the projection anomalies can be tesselated into a surface that truely represents the road including its surface gradients.

 ### 4.4 Voxelization and OpenGL Rendering